 The Art program at Ohio Dominican University prepares the next generation of smart, innovative, and conscientious art professionals to become leaders in the local community and, ultimately, the world at large.
 Students develop habits of collaboration, critical thinking and reflection.

 The Art Department carefully balances learning and practice.
 Students get practical, real-world experience starting with their first classes.
-The Wehrle Art Gallery functions as a “lab” for the program.
+The Wehrle Art Gallery functions as a lab for the program.
 Students help curate, design and install exhibitions as well as exhibit their own work.
 Nearly 100 percent of our students participate in some form of internship, either on or off campus.
-Recent graduates have gone on to top graduate programs in the United States, such as Savannah College of Art and Design and the University of Virginia.

 Dr. Janette Knowles presents regularly on travel pedagogy, and Art and Ecology at national conferences.
 She has worked at the J. Paul Getty Museum, the Wexner Center for the Arts, the Columbus Museum of Art, the UNESCO World Heritage site and the Plantin-Moretus Museum in Antwerp, Belgium.